 - steam explosion through corium-water interaction;

-- continuation of core melt, despite water inflow;
+- continuation of the core melt, despite water inflow;

 - faster release of fission products.

-In the event of reactor-vessel failure during a core melt accident, the corium resulting from this core melt and the melting of internal structures will pour onto the reactor pit basemat.
-The molten core-concrete interaction (MCCI) is treated as one of the important phenomena that may lead to the late containment failure by basemat penetration in a hypothetical severe accident of light water reactors (LWRs).
-The process is driven by the high initial temperature of the molten corium and the decay heat that is generated inside the melt by the radioactive decay of the fission products.
-Obviously, the progression of MCCI takes paramount importance and plays a key role to threaten the integrity of the containment, the last barrier of fission products.
+In the event of reactor-vessel failure during a core melt accident, the corium resulting from this core melt and the melting of internal structures will pour onto the reactor pit basement.
+The molten core-concrete interaction (MCCI) is one of the important phenomena that may lead to late containment failure by basement penetration in a hypothetical severe accident of light water reactors (LWRs).
+The process is driven by the high initial temperature of the molten corium and the decay heat generated inside the melt by the radioactive decay of the fission product.
+The progression of MCCI takes paramount importance and plays a key role to threaten the integrity of the containment, the last barrier of fission products.

 With regards to the safety of the Nuclear Power Plants (NPP) in case of a severe nuclear accident, one of the main challenges associated is the retention of the molten nuclear fuel and reactor internals, called corium, within the Reactor Pressure Vessel (RPV).
-One of the ways of cooling corium with in the RPV is by cooling the vessel from outside.
-The in-vessel retention can be achieved by full flooding of reactor cavity to cool the external wall of the lower head thereby avoiding structural failure by creep rupture.
+One of the ways of cooling corium within the RPV is by cooling the vessel from the outside.
+The in-vessel retention can be achievedfully floodingg of the reactor cavity to cool the external wall of the lower head, thereby avoiding structural failure by creep rupture.
 This strategy is termed as In-Vessel Retention (IVR).
-In case of the In-Vessel Retention (IVR) strategy, it is expected that the corium pool will be surrounded by an oxide crust, which will be in contact with molten steel from top of the pool as well as from sides of the vessel.
-Application of this approach to large power reactors is not trivial because of relatively short time between the detection of core melting and the lower head failure.
+In the case of the In-Vessel Retention (IVR) strategy, it is expected that the corium pool will be surrounded by an oxide crust, which will be in contact with molten steel from the top of the pool as well as from the sides of the vessel.
+The application of this approach to large power reactors is not trivial because of the relatively short time between the detection of core melting and the lower head failure.

 Enthalpy of Nuclear Fuel

-Enthalpy of nuclear fuel is also used as an acceptance criterion in very specific types of accidents, known as reactivity initiated accidents (RIA), such as Rod Ejection Accidents.
-RIAs consist of postulated accidents which involve a sudden and rapid insertion of positive reactivity.
+Enthalpy of nuclear fuel is also used as an acceptance criterion in very specific types of accidents, known as reactivity-initiated accidents (RIA), such as Rod Ejection Accidents.
+RIAs consist of postulated accidents involving a sudden and rapid positive reactivity insertion.
 As a result of rapid power excursion, fuel temperatures rapidly increase, prompting fuel pellet thermal expansion.
-The power excursion is initially mitigated by the fuel temperature coefficient (or Doppler feedback), which will be the first feedback, that will compensate the inserted positive reactivity.
+The power excursion is initially mitigated by the fuel temperature coefficient (or Doppler feedback), which will be the first feedback that will compensate for the inserted positive reactivity.

 In these accidents, the large and rapid deposition of energy in the fuel can result in melting, fragmentation, and dispersal of fuel.
-The mechanical action associated with fuel dispersal can be sufficient to destroy the cladding and the rod-bundle geometry of the fuel and produce pressure pulses in the primary system.
-The expulsion of hot fuel into water has potential to cause rapid steam generation and these pressure pulses, which could damage nearby fuel assemblies.
-Limits on specific fuel enthalpy are used, because the experimental tests show that degree of fuel rod damage correlates well with the peak value of fuel pellet specific enthalpy.
+The mechanical action associated with fuel dispersal can be sufficient to destroy the fuel’s cladding and rod-bundle geometry and produce pressure pulses in the primary system.
+The expulsion of hot fuel into water has the potential to cause rapid steam generation and these pressure pulses, which could damage nearby fuel assemblies.
+Limits on specific fuel enthalpy are used because the experimental tests show that the degree of fuel rod damage correlates well with the peak value of fuel pellet-specific enthalpy.

 Materials for Steam Turbines

-Most of nuclear power plants operates a single-shaft turbine-generator that consists of one multi-stage HP turbine and three parallel multi-stage LP turbines, a main generator and an exciter.
-HP Turbine is usually double-flow reaction turbine with about 10 stages with shrouded blades and produces about 30-40% of the gross power output of the power plant unit.
-LP turbines are usually double-flow reaction turbines with about 5-8 stages (with shrouded blades and with free-standing blades of last 3 stages).
+Most the nuclear power plants operate a single-shaft turbine-generator that consists of one multi-stage HP turbine and three parallel multi-stage LP turbines, the main generator, and an exciter.
+HP Turbine is usually a double-flow reaction turbine with about 10 stages with shrouded blades and produces about 30-40% of the gross power output of the power plant unit.
+LP turbines are usually double-flow reaction turbines with about 5-8 stages (with shrouded blades and free-standing blades for the last 3 stages).
 LP turbines produce approximately 60-70% of the gross power output of the power plant unit.
-Each turbine rotor is mounted on two bearings, i.e., there are double bearings between each turbine module.
-The range of alloys used in steam turbines is relatively small, partly because of the need to ensure a good match of thermal properties, such as expansion and conductivity, and partly because of the need for high-temperature strength at acceptable cost.
+Each turbine rotor is mounted on two bearings, i.e., double bearings between each turbine module.
+The range of alloys used in steam turbines is relatively small, partly because of the need to ensure a good match of thermal properties, such as expansion and conductivity, and partly because of the need for high-temperature strength at an acceptable cost.

 - Material for turbine rotors.
-They rotors of steam turbines are usually made of low-alloy steel.
-The role of the alloying elements is to increase hardenability in order to optimize mechanical properties and toughness after heat treatment.
-The rotors or are required to handle the highest steam conditions therefore the alloy most commonly used is CrMoV steel.
+The rotors of steam turbines are usually made of low-alloy steel.
+The role of the alloying elements is to increase hardenability to optimize mechanical properties and toughness after heat treatment.
+The rotors are required to handle the highest steam conditions; therefore, the alloy most commonly used is CrMoV steel.

 - Material of turbine blading.
 For gas turbines, the turbine blades are often the limiting component.
 The highest temperature in the cycle occurs at the end of the combustion process, and it is limited by the maximum temperature that the turbine blades can withstand.
-As usual, metallurgical considerations (about 1700 K) place an upper limits on thermal efficiency.
-Therefore turbine blades often use exotic materials like superalloys and many different methods of cooling, such as internal air channels, boundary layer cooling, and thermal barrier coatings.
-The development of superalloys in the 1940s and new processing methods such as vacuum induction melting in the 1950s greatly increased the temperature capability of turbine blades.
+As usual, metallurgical considerations (about 1700 K) place upper limits on thermal efficiency.
+Therefore turbine blades often use exotic materials like superalloys and many differcooling methodsling, such as internal air channels, boundary layer cooling, and thermal barrier coatings.
+The development of superalloys in the 1940s and new processing methods, such as vacuum induction melting in the 1950s, greatly increased the temperature capability of turbine blades.
 Modern turbine blades often use nickel-based superalloys that incorporate chromium, cobalt, and rhenium.

 - Steam turbine blades are not exposed to such high temperatures, but they must withstand an operation with two-phase fluid.
-High content of water droplets can cause the rapid impingement and erosion of the blades which occurs when condensed water is blasted onto the blades.
-To prevent this, for example, condensate drains are installed in the steam piping leading to the turbine.
-Another challenge for engineers is the design of blades of the last stage of LP turbine.
-These blades must be (due to high specific volume of steam) very long, which induces enormous centrifugal forces during operation.
-Therefore, turbine blades are subjected to stress from centrifugal force (turbine stages can rotate at tens of thousands of revolutions per minute (RPM), but usually at 1800 RPM) and fluid forces that can cause fracture, yielding, or creep failures.
+The high content of water droplets can cause rapid impingement and erosion of the blades, which occurs when condensed water is blasted onto the blades.
+For example, condensate drains are installed in the steam piping leading to the turbine to prevent this.
+Another challenge for engineers is the design of blades for the last stage of the LP turbine.
+These blades must be (due to the high specific volume of steam) very long, which induces enormous centrifugal forces during operation.
+Therefore, turbine blades are subjected to stress from centrifugal force (turbine stages can rotate at tens of thousands of revolutions per minute (RPM), but usually at 1800 RPM) and fluid forces that can cause a fracture, yielding, or creep failures.

 Material Problems of Turbines

 Erosion corrosion is the cumulative damage induced by electrochemical corrosion reactions and mechanical effects from relative motion between the electrolyte and the corroding surface.
-Erosion can also occur in combination with other forms of degradation, such as corrosion.
-This is referred to as erosion-corrosion.
+Erosion can also occur in combination with other forms of degradation, such as corrosion, and this is referred to as erosion-corrosion.
 Erosion corrosion is a material degradation process due to the combined effect of corrosion and wear.
 Nearly all flowing or turbulent corrosive media can cause erosion corrosion.
 The mechanism can be described as follows: